CooperR97/UnityMachineLearning/README.md

 <p align="center">
   <img width="360" src=ScreenShots/HPLongTrain1.png>
 </p>
-<p>So after getting multiple failing results for a short period, I changed the default number of steps to 200,000 and started to see a trend upwards in reward.
-The trend was small, but it was enough to see that it was in fact trending upwards.</p>
+<p>After the successful first train, I decided to turn the batch_size down to 10 and the buffer_size down to 100 after reading about PPO parameters from: https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-PPO.md.
+I also decreased the number of hidden layers to 1.
+This resulted in increased performance.</p>
 <p align="center">
   <img width="360" src=ScreenShots/longTrain1.png>
 </p>